vgonugunta/AboutMe/README.md

 # Introduction

-In my current role at Rocket Mortgage, I’m a Software Engineering Team Leader for a Full Stack Development Team that consists of software engineers at various levels, quality engineer and a product owner.
+In my current role at KLA-Tencor, I’m a Software Engineering Manager for a Full Stack Development Team that consists of software engineers at various levels.
 I’ve written this document to provide clarity to my team members and other folks that want to know about me on how we can work together.

 # What does my team do?

-Primarily, my team works with cross functional teams to design, analyze, build, test, deploy financial related products to our clients.
+Primarily, my team works with cross functional teams to design, analyze, build, test, deploy software products to our clients.
-We Collaborate with Product Strategy, business stakeholders on day to day basis to build scalable, reliable and highly available products that satisfy our client needs.
+We Collaborate with Quality Team,Apps Testing, business stakeholders on day to day basis to build scalable, reliable and highly available products that satisfy our client needs.

 # My team's responsibilities are:

-* Providing tools and software products for both internal and external clients
+* Providing software tools and software products for both internal and external clients
 * Collaborate with other business areas
-* Collaborate on product vision and evolution with product strategy
 * Delivery of our internal and external products incrementally into production
 * Building highly performant and scalable micro-services
 * Learning from experiments and POC's to improve the quality of our software